Preparing for Outings

-Public outings can be stressful for everyone, and especially for families with kids with special needs.
+Public outings can be stressful for everyone, and especially for families with autistic children.
 Here are some ideas from other parents to make those situations easier:

 Prepare your child.
 Give your child as much advance notice as possible.
-Let him know what to expect.
+Let them know what to expect.
 You can do this by: